colinhoernig/producer-consumer-node-challenge/README.md

 ## Instructions

-1. Clone repo and change to directory: `git clone git@github.com:colinhoernig/producer-consumer.git && cd producer-consumer`
+1. Clone repo, change to directory, and install dependencies: `git clone git@github.com:colinhoernig/producer-consumer.git && cd producer-consumer && npm install`
 2. Edit `config.js` to configure:
   * `expressionCount` - the number of expressions the producer should generate
   * `consumerPort` - the port that the consumer service lives on